-Your size, weight, age, whether you’re male or female as well as how quickly and when you drink (with food or on an empty tummy) will all alter how alcohol affects you.
+Someone’s size, weight, age, whether they’re male or female as well as how quickly and when they drink (with food or on an empty tummy) will all alter how alcohol affects them.

-Drinking on an empty stomach or drinking fast, results in alcohol rushing into your bloodstream faster and feeling the effects of alcohol more quickly.
-This will also be affected by your size weight, health and age.
+Drinking on an empty stomach or drinking fast, results in alcohol rushing into the bloodstream faster and feeling the effects of alcohol more quickly.
+This will also be affected by someone’s size weight, health and age.
 Being very tired, ill or stressed may affect a person’s reaction to alcohol.

 Pregnant women are advised to limit the amount of alcohol they drink